Béatrix de Choiseul: Madame du Barry

-After the formal introduction of Madame du Barry to court, Gramont, Duchesse de Choiseul and the Princesse de Beauvau excused themselves from the king's private suppers at the Petits Cabinets, effectively demonstrating that it was socially unacceptable for noblewomen to associate with Madame du Barry.
-The king defeated the boycott by Gramont by enlisting initially the Marechale de Mirepoix (friend of Madame de Pompadour) and then several other noblewomen to integrate his mistress at court by acting as her companions.
+After the formal introduction of Madame du Barry to court, the Choiseul-women excused themselves from the king's private suppers at the Petits Cabinets, effectively demonstrating that it was socially unacceptable for noblewomen to associate with Madame du Barry.
+The king defeated the boycott by enlisting initially the Marechale de Mirepoix (friend of Madame de Pompadour) and then several other noblewomen to integrate his mistress at court by acting as her companions.

-When Madame du Barry was officially accepted at court, the conflict developed into a personal feud between the king's mistress and the Choiseul party.
-The Duke de Lauzun was sent to mediate a message of peace from Madame du Barry to the Duke de Choiseul, but when he arrived, Choiseul was in the company of his sister and received the message "with all the haughtiness of a Minister who is harassed by women and believes that he has nothing to fear," and declared that there was "war to the knife" between him and Madame du Barry, while Gramont "made some outrageous remarks, in which she did not spare even the King."
-The Comtesse de Gramont, lady-in-waiting to Marie Antoinette and the sister-in-law of the Duchess the Gramont, participated in the continuing boycott and made a rude remark to Madame du Barry, causing the king to exile the Comtesse from court, creating discord between Madame du Barry and Marie Antoinette.
+When du Barry was officially accepted at court, the conflict developed into a personal feud between the king's mistress and the Choiseul party.
+The Duke de Lauzun was sent to mediate a message of peace from Madame du Barry to the Duke de Choiseul, but when he arrived, Choiseul was in the company of his sister and received the message "with all the haughtiness of a Minister who is harassed by women and believes that he has nothing to fear," and declared that there was "war to the knife" between him and Madame du Barry, while Béatrix "made some outrageous remarks, in which she did not spare even the King."
+The Comtesse de Gramont, lady-in-waiting to Marie Antoinette and the sister-in-law of Béatrix, participated in the continuing boycott and made a rude remark to du Barry, causing the king to exile the comtesse from court, creating discord between du Barry and Marie Antoinette.

 During the affair regarding the Duc d'Aiguillon, she was accused of participating in a conspiracy organised by Choiseul.
-Mercy reported to Empress Maria Theresa that "the Duc de Choiseul had had a violent altercation with the Duc de Richelieu, owing to the latter having declared that the Duchesse de Gramont, while passing through Provence and Languedoc, on her way to the waters of Bareges, had sought to stir up the Parliaments of those provinces against the decisions of the Court in the affair of the Duc d'Aiguillon."
+Mercy reported to Empress Maria Theresa that "the Duc de Choiseul had had a violent altercation with the Duc de Richelieu, owing to the latter having declared that Béatrix, while passing through Provence and Languedoc on her way to Bareges, had sought to stir up the Parliaments of those provinces against the decisions of the court in the affair of the Duc d'Aiguillon."

-The conflict between Madame du Barry and the Duke de Choiseul ultimately resulted in the dismissal and exile of Choiseul from court, for which Madame du Barry on at least one occasion blamed Gramont:
+The conflict between du Barry and the Duke of Choiseul ultimately resulted in the dismissal and exile of Choiseul from court, for which du Barry on at least one occasion blamed Gramont: